 In November, the ice is still breaking up, and visitors can witness the arrival of the first penguin chicks.
 December and January are the peak months for visiting Antarctica, with warmer temperatures, 24-hour daylight, and the chance to see whales and seals as they hunt for food.
 February and March offer slightly cooler temperatures but still plenty of wildlife and the added bonus of seeing the penguin chicks grow and fledge.

-It’s worth noting that while the summer months are the best time to visit Antarctica, they are also the busiest.
 Visitors should book their trip well in advance to secure their spot and ensure they have the best possible experience in this stunning and remote wilderness.